rhanks1/Blackjack/README.md

 their one character representation together to improve console display.
 For example, VALUES['King'] == 'K'.

-I used an external package "pydealer" for its Card, Stack, and Deck classes.
+I used an external package [pydealer](https://pydealer.readthedocs.io/en/latest/code.html) for its Card, Stack, and Deck classes.
 The Card class represents a playing card with a value and string pair, and it has some useful built in methods.
 The Stack class is a generic card container with built in methods to allow users to manipulate the cards held